autonity/docs.autonity.org/concepts/validator/index.md

 :::

 ## Validator accountability

-Validators may be held accountable by the [Accountability and fault detection protocol (AFD)](/concepts/afd/) for failing to adhere to consensus rules when a member of the consensus committee.
+Validators are held accountable for failing to adhere to consensus rules or submit accurate prices from their oracles when a member of the consensus committee.
+There are 3 accountability protocols:

+- [Accountability fault detection protocol (AFD)](/concepts/afd/) for failing to follow consensus rules
+- [Omission fault detection protocol (OFD)](/concepts/ofd/) for failing to participate in consensus
+- [Oracle accountability fault detection protocol (OAFD)](/concepts/oafd/) for failing to submit accurate price reports to the oracle protocol on-chain.

-Depending on the severity of the accountability fault committed, a validator may suffer: stake slashing according to autonity's [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model, the loss of [staking rewards](/concepts/staking/#staking-rewards) earned as a member of the current consensus committee, and [validator jailing](/concepts/validator/#validator-jailing).
+Depending on the severity of the accountability fault committed, a validator may suffer: stake slashing according to autonity's [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model, the loss of [staking rewards](/concepts/staking/#staking-rewards) and Newton [inflation rewards](/concepts/protocol-assets/newton/#total-supply-and-newton-inflation), and [validator jailing](/concepts/validator/#validator-jailing).

-Accountability is applied at the end of each epoch when the [AFD protocol](/concepts/afd/) processes slashable faults and for each offending validator:
+Accountability protocols detect and track faults as they are committed during the epoch.
+Penalties for faults are then calculated and applied at the end of each epoch according to the accountability protocol.
+Accountability protocols will for each offending validator:

-- Computes the [slashing amount](/concepts/afd/#autonity-slashing-amount-calculation) and [jailing](/glossary/#jailing) punishment, a count of blocks for which the validator is 'in jail' and excluded from selection to the consensus committee.
-- Applies the slashing amount fine.
-- Applies [validator jailing](/concepts/validator/#validator-jailing) if applicable, changing the validator's state from `active` to one of `jailed` or `jailbound`.
-- Emits a `SlashingEvent` event detailing: validator identifier address, slashing amount, jail release block: the block number at which the jail period expires or `0` if the validator is permanently jailed and in a `jailbound` state.
+- Calculate the severity of the detected fault(s).
+- Calculate economic disincentives and incentives for correct behaviour according to the accountability protocol.
+- Apply accountability penalties - stake slashing, forfeiture of [staking rewards](/glossary/#staking-rewards) and [inflation rewards](/glossary/#inflation-rewards), temporary or permanent [validator jailing](/concepts/validator/#validator-jailing).

 ## Validator jailing

-A validator can be jailed by protocol as a penalty for failing to adhere to consensus rules when serving as a member of the consensus committee.
-If a slashing penalty imposes [jailing](/glossary/#jailing), this will be applied at epoch end when the penalty is processed.
+A validator can be jailed when serving as a member of the consensus committee as a penalty for failing to adhere to consensus rules by the [Accountability fault detection protocol (AFD)](/concepts/afd/) and for failing to participate in consensus by the [Omission fault detection protocol (OFD)](/concepts/ofd/).
+If an accountability penalty imposes [jailing](/glossary/#jailing), then this will be applied at epoch end by AFD or OFD.

-On jailing the validator is transitioned by protocol from an `active` to a `jailed` or `jailbound` state.
 Jailing is either temporary or permanent:

-- On temporary jailing the validator enters a `jailed` state and is *impermanently* jailed for a number of blocks, the [jail period](/glossary/#jail-period).
+- On temporary jailing the validator enters a `jailed` or `jailedForInactivity` state and is *impermanently* jailed for a number of blocks, the [jail period](/glossary/#jail-period).
 To get out of jail and resume an active state, the validator operator must [reactivate their validator](/concepts/validator/#validator-re-activation).
 This can be done at any point after expiry of the [jail period](/glossary/#jail-period).
 Returned to an `active` state, the validator is again eligible for selection to the consensus committee.

-- On permanent jailing the validator enters a `jailbound` state and is *permanently* jailed.
+- On permanent jailing the validator enters a `jailbound` or `jailboundForInactivity` state and is *permanently* jailed.
 It becomes [jailbound](/glossary/#jailbound) and cannot get out of jail.
-Permanent jailing is only applied in the case where a validator is found guilty by the [accountability and fault detection protocol](/concepts/afd/) of a fault with a 100% stake slashing penalty as a member of the consensus committee.
+Permanent jailing is only applied for committing a fault with a 100% stake slashing penalty by [AFD](/concepts/afd/) or for committing an inactivity offence while on probation by [OFD](/concepts/ofd/).

 Note that: